tolgatunahan1/logisticspro-mobile/replit.md

-# Nakliyeci Kayıt - Carrier Registration App
+# LogisticsPRO - Carrier Registration App

 ## Overview
 A mobile application for registering and managing carriers (nakliyeci).
 Users can log in with a username and password, and all users with the same credentials can view and edit the shared carrier data.